goldbergyoni/nodebestpractices/sections/production/assigntransactionid.md

     headerName: 'x-transaction-id'
 }));

+const axios = require("axios");

+// Now, the external service will automaticlly get the current TransactionId as header const response = await axios.get('https://externalService.com/api/getAllUsers');
 ```
 <br/><br/>

-### Good: Logs with an assigned TransactionId - can be used it as filter to see only a single flow
+### Good: Logs with an assigned TransactionId - can be used as filter to see only a single flow
 ![alt text](https://i.ibb.co/YjJwgbN/logs-with-transaction-id.jpg "Logs with transaction id")
 <br/><br/>